Connecting with Others

 What is myFOSSIL?

 myFOSSIL is a social learning site which brings together fossil lovers, amateur paleontologists, and professional paleontologists.
-On the site, you will find other members who share your same interests, post photos of fossils you’ve collected, have conversations with other members about paleontology, best practices, preparation methods, and more!
+On the site, you will find other members who share your same interests, post photos of fossils you’ve collected, have conversations with other members about general paleontology, best practices, preparation methods, and more!

 Who is behind myFOSSIL?